ktaylor63/southeast/site/content/our-services/eagle-technical-assistance.md

 If you cannot meet these guidelines visit the [permit application page](/our-services/permits/eagles).

-### Not During Breeding Season
+### Not during breeding season

 If your activity does not occur during the breeding season no conservation measures are necessary.

-## Blasting and Other Loud, Intermittent Noise Including Fireworks
+## Blasting and other loud, intermittent noise including fireworks

-### During Breeding Season (Oct 1 - May 15)
+### During breeding season (Oct 1 - May 15)

 To avoid disturbing nesting eagles and their young, it is recommended that you:

 - Avoid blasting and other activities that produce extremely loud noises within 1/2 mile of active nests or within 1 mile in open areas, unless greater tolerance to the activity (or similar activity) has been demonstrated by the eagles in the nesting area.
 - This recommendation also applies to the use of fireworks classified by the Federal Department of Transportation as Class B explosives, which includes the larger fireworks that are intended for licensed public display.

 #### Determination